nghiant3223/handbook/base/os/synchronization.md

 The requirement of ensuring that no two concurrent processes or threads are in their critial section at the same time.

+## Mutex Locks

+We use the mutex lock to protect critical regions and thus prevent race conditions.
+That is, a process must acquire the lock before entering a critical section; it releases the lock when it exits the critical section.

+## Semaphores

+Semaphores are used to limit the concurrency rate of multiple threads.
+A semaphore with size one is called a binary semaphore, which is equivalent to mutex.

 ## Race Condition vs. Data Race

 A data race occurs when 2 instructions from different threads access the same memory location, at least one of these accesses is a write and there is no synchronization that is mandating any particular order among these accesses.